GitLab University Panorama

 - Customer-specific reporting

-Each Panorama is provisioned and managed by the GitLab University team, and must be requested via an issue (see workflow below).
+Each panorama is provisioned and managed by the CX Platform Engineering team and must be requested via the CX intake request form (see workflow below).

 Who can request a Panorama?

-Any CX team member working with the customer can submit the request issue.
+Any CX team member working with the customer can submit the request.

 Who qualifies?